-- Terrestrial planets: Mercury, Venus, Earth, Mars.
+Inner planets: Mercury, Venus, Earth, Mars.

-- Giant planets: Jupiter, Saturn, Uranus, Neptune
+Outer planets: Jupiter, Saturn, Uranus, Neptune

-Satellites of Planets and Moons
+3. Satellites of Planets and Moons

 The four largest planets are gas giants.
 These planets also have rings, thin bands of tiny particles that rotate in very close orbits almost in unison.

-A dwarf planet is a spherical object that moves in a heliocentric orbit, but has not cleared the surrounding space.
+A dwarf planet is a spherical object that moves in a heliocentric orbit but has not cleared the surrounding space.

-The minor bodies of the solar system are grouped into:
+Small bodies of the solar system are grouped into:

-- Trans-Neptunian objects and the Kuiper Belt.
+Trans-Neptunian objects and the Kuiper Belt.

 What Is the Origin of the Solar System?

 In 50 million years, the pressure and density of hydrogen in the center of the protostar became high enough to start a nuclear fusion reaction of hydrogen atoms.
-This nuclear energy is the origin of solar energy.